CreativeBottle/starlingMVC/README.md

 }
 ```

-The StarlingMVCConfig instance above tells StarlingMVC which events it should mediate.
+The StarlingMVCConfig instance above tells StarlingMVC which event packages and view packages it should mediate.
 The beans Array is merely a collection of objects.
 The array can accept an object of any type.
 The framework will handle it accordingly.

 Beans